-- The name or description of the interception subject or of a set of premises in relation to which the interception is to take place. - A warrant reference number. - The persons who may subsequently modify the scheduled part of the warrant in an urgent case (if authorised in accordance with section 10(8) of the Act).

-4.9 The scheduled part of the warrant will comprise one or more schedules.
-Each schedule should contain:

-- The name of the communication service provider, or the other person who is to take action - A warrant reference number. - A means of identifying the communications to be intercepted.5
+- 4.8 The warrant instrument should include: - The name or description of the interception subject or of a set of premises in relation to which the interception is to take place - A warrant reference number. - The persons who may subsequently modify the scheduled part of the warrant in an urgent case (if authorised in accordance with section 10(8) of the Act). - 4.9 The scheduled part of the warrant will comprise one or more schedules.
+Each schedule should contain: - The name of the communication service provider, or the other person who is to take action. - A warrant reference number. - A means of identifying the communications to be intercepted4

-Modification of Section 8(I) Warrant
+Modification of Section 8(1) Warran

-- 4.10 Interception warrants may be modified under the provisions of section 10 of the Act.
+- 4. 10 Interception warrants may be modified under the provisions of section 10 of the act.
 The unscheduled part of a warrant may only be modified by the Secretary of State or, in an urgent case, by a senior official with the express authorisation of the Secretary of State.
 In these cases, a statement of that fact must be endorsed on the modifying instrument, and the modification ceases to have effect after five working days following the day of issue unless it is renewed by the Secretary of State.
-The modification will then expire upon the expiry date of the warrant. - 4.11 Scheduled parts of a warrant may be modified by the Secretary of State, or by a senior official acting upon his behalf.
+The modification will then expire upon the expiry date of the warrant. - 4.11 Scheduled parts of a warrant may be modified by the Secretary of State, or by a senior official5 acting upon his behalf.
 A modification to the scheduled part of the warrant may include the addition of a new schedule relating to a communication service provider on whom a copy of the warrant has not been previously served.
 Modifications made in this way expire at the same time as the warrant expires.
 There also exists a duty to modify a warrant by deleting a communication identifier if it is no longer relevant.
-When a modification is sought to delete a number or other communication identifier, the relevant communications service provider must be advised and interception suspended before the modification instrument is signed. - 4.12 In an urgent case, and where the warrant specifically authorises it, scheduled parts of a warrant may be modified by the person to whom the warrant is addressed (the person who submitted the application) or a subordinate (where the subordinate is identified in the warrant).
-Modifications of this kind are valid for five working days following the day of issue unless the modification instrument is endorsed by a senior official acting on behalf of the Secretary of State.
-Where the modification is endorsed in this way, the modification expires upon the expiry date of the warrant.
+When a modification is sought to delete a number or other communication identifier, the relevant communications service provider must be advised and interception suspended before the modification instrument is signed.